-If you live on a lake, you will be glad to know that three species of waterlily are edible: American lotus (Nelumbo lutea), fragrant or white waterlily, and yellow pondlily (Nuphar advena formerly N. lutea).
+If you live on a lake, you will be glad to know that three species of waterlily are edible: American lotus (Nelumbo lutea), White waterlily, and Yellow pondlily (Nuphar advena formerly N. lutea).
 Unopened flowers and uncurled leaves can be boiled and buttered, unripe seeds from the pods can be boiled or roasted.
 And if you don’t might wading, the roots can be harvested in winter and eaten like sweet potatoes.
 Please refer to the book for specific recipes!

 In the 1920s and ’30s, folk medicine played a large role in treating common ailments and plant foods were valued for cleaning and building blood, cleansing the bowels, and as a source for vitamins and minerals.
 A definition of herbal remedies states they are “therapeutic compounds that occur naturally in plants.”
 Plant parts contain many chemicals that were thought to relieve certain ailments, although some remedies were based more on folklore than medical research.

 There are seven categories of medicinal compounds in plants: alkaloids, glycosides, phenols, organic acids, resins and gums, saponins and essential oils.
 Traditional herbal remedies could include several types of plants that were carefully combined for specific dosage.
 Several wildflowers were used as treatments for snakebite, fevers, bronchial problems and skin infections.
 Leaves were made into fresh tea or mixed with other ingredients to form syrups or healing tinctures.
 Roots and plant barks from Butterfly milkweed (Asclepias tuberosa), also known as pluerisy root, were used for internal problems and was sold as a diaphoretic and expectorant.
 The shape of plant parts that resembled human organs may also have dictated the specific uses for many native plants.